tomerfiliba/agnos/site/client.rst

 ``getServiceInfo``
 ------------------
-Returns a :ref:`type-heteromap` containing various information about the service.
+Returns a :ref:`Heteromap <type-heteromap>` containing various information about the service.
 It takes ``code``, an integer specifying the requested information.
 Acceptable values are: